igor720/df-log-viewer-h/README.md

 - changing log entries color
 - a wide variety of possible log display configurations

-The app heavily relies on Francisco Vallarino
-[Monomer framework](https://github.com/fjvallarino/monomer),
-and in principle, it can run on Windows, Linux, and macOS.
+The app heavily relies on Francisco Vallarino's [Monomer framework](https://github.com/fjvallarino/monomer), and in principle, it can run on Windows, Linux, and macOS.